 Yes, I have heard all of these things from really well-meaning people.
 And yes, some of these things may be true of some singles.
 But friends, these assumptions are not entirely Biblical, especially when marriage becomes an idol.
 When you get a chance, maybe take a listen to these couple of messages linked here on the myths of singleness.

-Be having said that, we need you.
+But having said that, we need you.
 We need each other!
 The Biblical truth of the matter is that if we are in Christ, we should have spiritual fathers and mothers, sisters and brothers, and spiritual children/disciples even.
-Christ spoke of the family He reconciled being even closer than blood, and I think He intended us to live like it!
+Christ spoke of the family that He reconciled being even closer than blood, and I think He intended us to live like it!

 So, what are some ways you can pursue your single brothers and sisters?
 In addition to some of the love I shared above, here are some other ways I have seen families love singles: